FREQUENTLY ASKED QUESTIONS

 DOES IT HURT?

 A topical numbing cream is used before and during your procedure.
-Pain level tolerance varies from person to person but most rate the procedure pain around a 4 on a scale of 1-10.
-The sensation of microblading can be best described as a moderate scratching while shading is similar to getting a tattoo.
-If you are a frequent smoker, the topical numbing cream may not last as long on you.
-Microshading feels about the same on the pain scale.
+Pain level tolerance varies from person to person but most rate the procedure pain around a 3 on a scale of 1-10.

 HOW LONG DOES IT LAST?

-Depending on skin type, lifestyle, skin care routine, sun exposure, pigments used, how saturated we go, and most importantly YOUR AFTERCARE, permanent cosmetics can last anywhere from 1-5 years before its ready for a touchup.
+This depends on so many factors!
+These being the pigment type used (inorganic fades quicker - about 2 years until a touchup may be needed or organic, this type lasts longer - can be 3-8+ years before a touchup may be needed), skin type, lifestyle, skin care routine, sun exposure, how saturated we do the tattoo, and your aftercare.
 Oily skin fades pigment faster, where as dry, combo, and normal skin tends to hold pigment longer.
-Excess sun exposure will fade brows faster and resort in an ashier appearance as the sun breaks down warmth in pigments.
-Serum/acid usage directly on the brows is strongly discouraged as this can alter the color in unappealing ways resorting in grey, pink, purple, green brows.
-Touchups are recommended when needed to freshen up the color, but not necessary if you choose to let your tattoo fade away.
-Most brows will fade away over time but some skin types may be left with a very light haze/shadow of the work.
+Excess sun exposure will fade pigment faster and resort in an ashier appearance as the sun breaks down warmth in pigments quicker than the cooler colors- thus wearing sunscreen over the tattoo is important.
+Serum/acid usage directly on the pigment is strongly discouraged as this can alter the color in unappealing ways resorting in grey, pink, purple, green brows.
+Touchups are suggested when needed to freshen up the color, but not necessary if you choose to let your tattoo fade.
+Some tattoos will fade away over time (depending on pigments used, saturation, skin type) but some may be left with a very light haze/shadow of the work.

 DOES PERMANENT MAKEUP AFFECT MY HAIR FOLLICLES OR HAIR?